VMGWARE/Camphouse/README.md

 3. Visit the site at [http://127.0.0.1:8000](http://127.0.0.1:8000)

+A Quick warning.
+If you have LOCAL_STORAGE set to true.
+Make sure to assign a volume to the `/usr/local/api/public/storage` path.
+Otherwise, you will lose all your images when you restart the container.

 ## Roadmap

 See the [open issues](https://github.com/VMGWARE/Camphouse/issues) for a list of proposed features (and known issues).